Innovation Interest Group

 The Innovation Interest Group is no longer active.

-The Innovation Interest Group has a more than six-year history of activity under the umbrella of NDSA.
-Among its initiatives are:
+The Innovation Interest Group had more than a six-year history of activity under the umbrella of NDSA.
+Among its initiatives were:

 - Digital Preservation Stack Exchange (in partnership with OPF)

 - Digital Stewardship Innovation IDEAS (DSII) Challenge for 2014

 - SWAT sites (in NY) for the long tail of digital media

 - Short papers on web archiving and disaster planning

 Past Innovation Innovation Group activities are available via the Internet Archive’s Wayback Machine as a historical record.